noahbaxter/chart-preview/README.md

 ### Asset Instructions
 For now this uses assets from the official discontinued rbprev vst which are NOT redistributed here.
-To build you need to place all .png files into the `Assets/` folder inside the main `RBN_prev/` folder.
+To build you need to place all .png files into the `Assets/` folder inside the main `Chart Preview/` folder.

 This is a temporary solution.